Your questions answered

 Who created the Happy House Farm?

-David Anttony and Carol Javier created the farm in September 2011.
-David is originally from the UK but has lived over half of his life in Australasia.
-He is a UK and New Zealand Citizen.
+Carol Javier created the farm in September 2011.
 Carol is a Filipino being born just 20 km from the farm in the town of Sison.
 Carol spent 1/2 of her life living in Singapore and returned to live in the Philippines in 2010.
-David has lived in communities in Scotland (Findhorn) and Ireland and learned most of his organic skills in New Zealand and Australia while doing work exchange in his mid twenties.

 Is the farm a certified organic farm?

 The Happy House Farm is not currently a certified organic farm.
 Because we are not running the farm commercially we probably will not become certified.
-Right now the farm is in conversion.
-It was farmed commercially for rice, peanuts, sweet potato and tapioca before we purchased the land.
-However the previous owners were subsistence farmers and used low levels of inorganic fertilisers and limited pesticides.
-The soil however has been drained so our primary focus is soil reconstruction and soil erosion management.
+It was last farmed semi-commercially for rice, peanuts, sweet potato and tapioca in 2013 before we purchased the land.
+However the previous owners were subsistence farmers and used low levels of inorganic fertilisers and no pesticides.
+The soil however has been drained by soil erosion so our primary focus is soil reconstruction and soil erosion management.
 We are doing this through worm farming and tree and bamboo planting.

 How big is the farm?

-Currently the farm is nearly abour 1.2 hectares which is 12,000 m2.
+Currently, the farm is nearly about 1.5 hectares which is 15,000 m2.
 Around half of the farm is under trees – planted plus native with the other half being vegetable area and rice paddy fields.
 It is planned to grow the farm to around 3 hectares as the adjoining land comes available for sale.